 On the day of arrival, the program coordinator, Akari, will be at the airport to introduce the host families, and on the day of departure, Akari will be there to assist check-in.

 Akari is aware that shopping souvenirs for family members, colleagues, and friends back home is a very important part of some culture.
-We have set three opportunities to do so - in Kahului, in Paia, and in Lahaina.
+We have set three opportunities to do so.
 Also, when you shop, it is a great opportunity to practice English dialogues.

 Akari is an educator, Japanese & English translator/interpreter, and short-term study abroad program coordinator.